Who is this article for?

 - Code42 for Enterprise: Contact your administrator to get the Code42 console's URL, for example, https://example.com:4285/console/login.html

 - CrashPlan for Small Business: https://www.crashplanpro.com/console/

 - Select Devices > Active.

-- Locate the device containing the files you want to download and click Restore .
+- On the Active Devices screen, find the device containing the files you want to download and click Restore in the right column.